Michael Showalter

-Michael Showalter (born June 17, 1970) is an American comedian, actor, director, writer, and producer.
-He first came to recognition as a cast member on MTV's The State, which aired from 1993 to 1995.
-He and David Wain created the Wet Hot American Summer franchise, with Showalter co-writing and starring in Wet Hot American Summer (2001), and the Netflix series.
+Michael Showalter (born June 17, 1970) is an American director, writer, and producer.
+He first achieved recognition as a cast member on MTV's The State, which aired from 1993 to 1995.
+Along with David Wain, Showalter created the Wet Hot American Summer franchise, with Showalter co-writing and starring in Wet Hot American Summer (2001) and the Netflix series.
 Showalter wrote and directed The Baxter (2005), in which he starred with Michelle Williams, Justin Theroux, and Elizabeth Banks.
 Both films featured many of his co-stars from The State, and so do several of his other projects.
 Showalter is also a co-creator, co-producer, actor, and writer for the TV series Search Party.
-He directed the 2017 critically acclaimed feature film The Big Sick.
+He directed the 2017 film The Big Sick and the 2021 film The Eyes of Tammy Faye, both of which were critically acclaimed.

 Early life

 Showalter was born in Princeton, New Jersey, the son of Elaine Showalter (née Cottler), an author, feminist literary critic, and professor of English, and English Showalter, a Yale-educated professor of 18th century French literature.
 His father is Episcopalian and his mother is Jewish.
 He has one older sister, Vinca Showalter LaFleur, a professional speechwriter.
 He attended Princeton High School.
 For five years, Showalter shared an apartment with his friend, comedian and actress Andrea Rosen.